Noble-Meta/Palmoria-HR-Analytics/README.md

 ---

 ### License
-This project is open-source and free to use for learning or portfolio purposes.
+This project is open-source and free to use for learning or other legal purposes.